If you fall into debt, it can feel as if you're in an uncontrollable downward spiral and there's nothing you can do about it.

 - Take control of your spending

-If debt is causing you to experience stress, anxiety or depression, Open Minds offers a range of therapies aimed at helping you to deal with these feelings and should be your first port of call if you’re looking for support.
-You can self-refer to Open Minds online.
+If debt is causing you to experience stress, anxiety or depression, NHS Talking Therapies offers a range of therapies aimed at helping you to deal with the effects and should be your first port of call if you’re looking for support.
+You can self-refer to NHS Talking Therapies online.

 Mental Health & Debt: MoneySavingExpert have produced this free PDF guide, alongside Mind and Rethink, for people with mental health problems and their carers.